eyedeekay/i2p.plugins.firefox/OSX.md

 Building a `jpackage`
 ---------------------

 In order to build a `jpackage`, install at least Java 17.
+To set up Java 17 and configure it to be the Java used by the system for the rest of the session, use these commands:

 ```sh
 brew install openjdk@17
 sudo ln -sfn /usr/local/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk
 export JAVA_HOME=`/usr/libexec/java_home -v 17`
 ```

+Once you're finished, run `./osx-dmg.sh` in the repository root to produce a `.dmg` package.